mkarneim/pojobuilder/README.md

 ### Using Maven

-Add the following to configure the PojoBuilder annotation processor for your project in Maven to your pom.xml:
+Add the following to your project's pom.xml to configure the PojoBuilder annotation processor.

 First, add the following compile time dependency